Quick Links to Info on Page

 - Calories: 127

 Ultimate keto coffee cake

-If you’re looking for something more substantial than a one-serving keto mug cake recipe, try this keto coffee cake.
+If you’re looking for something more substantial than a one-serving keto mug cake recipe, try this keto dessert-like coffee cake.
 The vanilla and cinnamon flavors complement the coffee taste to make for a heavenly treat.

 - Calories: 321

 - Carbs: 6.5g

 - Fat: 28g

 - Protein: 13g

 (via Ruled Me)

 Sometimes, you might not be exactly in the mood for keto ice cream but want a low-carb smoothie or shake instead that tastes like a dessert drink.
 When that feeling strikes, you’ll love this healthified version of a keto coffee shake or smoothie.
 This recipes calls for highly-caffeinated coffee ice cubes, vanilla almond milk, and chia seeds, the secret ingredient that makes this coffee smoothie really stand out.